Legal & Privacy

-If you chose to provide personal information to us, we collect it for the purpose of:
+If you choose to provide personal information to us, we collect it for the purpose of:

-- sending you information, such as eNewsletters and communications about upcoming events if you have subscribed to or requested them
+- sending you information, such as eNewsletters and communications about upcoming events if you have subscribed or have requested them.

 We may also collect personal information for related purposes that would be reasonably expected by you.